nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This design has the advantage that the parser does not need to know how the current model looks like.
 However, to keep `Command` classes consistent in design, we decide to only have one `EditCommand` class and practice inheritance with `EditAction`.
+* Implement `EditCommand` such that `EditAction` edits the `Person` object directly.
+This means that `Person` class must be mutable, which breaks the defensiveness of the current code and has the potential of introducing more bug.
+Moreover, the `Person` class being immutable also accommodates for the `undo` and `redo` command, in which the `VersionedNetworkBook` only creates a shallow copy of the current list of `Person` objects and hence any mutation of the `Person` object might introduce bugs.

 ### \[Proposed\] Undo/redo feature